Evaluating Impact of User-Cluster Targeted Attacks in Matrix Factorisation Recommenders: Study of Attack Effects on Feature Matrices and

 \subsubsection{Impact of Attack on Target Item Vector $V_{j^*}$}

-Let $\hat{V_{j^*}}$ be the updated $V_{j^*}$ after attack.
+Let $\hat{V}_{j^*}$ be the updated $V_{j^*}$ after attack.
 Given the $k^{th}$ item-feature of $V_{j^*}$ represented by $v^{j^*}_k$ and $k^{th}$ user-feature of $\tilde{U}_t$ represented by $u^{t}_k$, the change in target item predicted rating in the target cluster after the attack, for this setup, is

 The change in predicted rating will increase when $\hat{v}^{j^*}_{k}-v^{j^*}_{k}=\gamma u^t_{k}$ for a positive constant $\gamma$.
 This is because, the inner product will then become $\sum_{k=1}^d u^{t}_{k}(\hat{v}^{j^*}_{k}-v^{j^*}_{k})=\sum_{k=1}^d \gamma (u^{t}_{k})^2$.
 We can see that, as $\gamma$ increases, product terms in the inner product become larger and positive, increasing the change in the predicted rating of the target item.
 Specifically, we define the following setup to study the transformation of $V_{j^*}$.
 We noted from equation \ref{Uconst} that updating $V_{j^*}$ after the attack requires the $U_i$ values corresponding to all users who have provided ratings, i.e., true users and newly added $m$ fake users.
 Since users in a group have similar preferences, we set the $U_i$ values of true users to their corresponding cluster weight vector for this study.
 Given vector $U_f \in \mathbb{R}^{d \times 1}$ associated with fake user $f$ capturing the fake user's preferences, we gather these vectors together to form matrix $X \in \mathbb{R}^{d \times m}$.
 To improve the predicted rating of the target item in the target cluster $t$, columns in the $X$ matrix must be closer to $\tilde{U}_t$ than to other cluster feature vectors.
 For maximum changes to $V_{j^*}$, which corresponds to the maximum change in the predicted rating of the target item, we set $U_f$ equal to $\tilde{U}_t$ in our analysis.

 We re-write equation \ref{Uconst} such that after adding a block of $m$ fake users, we can formulate updates to $V_{j^*}$ recursively.